sidba2003/TechTest/README.md

 I have added the unit tests for the backend, although my frontend doesnt have any testing which can be re-run (as I primarily relied on manual testing for the same), but I believe the implementation unit tests for the front end and E2E tests for the full stack would have been nice (using libraries such as Playwright).

+## Additional Tools

+**npm** will need to be installed, as the project automatically installs and buils the react_app whenever the project is built.

 # User Management Technical Exercise

 The exercise is an ASP.NET Core web application backed by Entity Framework Core, which faciliates management of some fictional users.